dblim/penang-covid19-r0/README.md

 </p>
 <div style="margin:auto; width:80%">
   <p align="center">
-  The evolution of R_0 vs daily cases per 100000 people in Penang, Malaysia.
+  The evolution of R_0 vs daily cases per 100000 people for each district (TL, BD, SPU, SPT, SPS) in Penang, Malaysia.
 Notice towards the end of May/early June how the dots shift from green to yellow/red.
 This coincides with the spike in COVID-19 across Malaysia during the holiday season.
+GIF produced from R_0 values computed using [r0_model.py](https://github.com/dblim/penang-covid19/blob/main/r0_model.py).
   </p>
 </div>